theaquamarine/windows-powershell-docs/docset/windows/netsecurity/set-netfirewallsetting.md

 - None: Specifies that access to the tunnel is not restricted based on computer account.
 - \<SDDL string\>: A string that identifies accounts and the permissions granted or denied to those accounts.
-This parameter value is valid on computers that are running Windows® 7, nextref_server_7, and Windows Server 2012 only, and is ignored on earlier versions of Windows.
+This parameter value is valid on computers that are running Windows??
+7, nextref_server_7, and Windows Server 2012 only, and is ignored on earlier versions of Windows.

 ```yaml
 Type: String